 If you stay on top of the payroll details, you can not only minimize legal and financial risks, but you can also boost your company’s efficiency and record-keeping skills.
 For an inexperienced small business owner, it can seem like there are an endless amount of details to keep in mind.
 To make sure you go further professionally, read on for some helpful tips to manage your employee payroll.

-- Does your state or local government use special tax ID numbers?
+Does your state or local government use special tax ID numbers?
 Sometimes you might be required to not only pay taxes to the federal government and state, but also your local municipality.
-If you’re outsourcing payroll, your team will have this information.
+If you’re outsourcing HR tasks, your team will have this information.
 If not, you can do some online research or contact a local accountant.

-- One of the smartest things a new small business owner can do is to get information from others about what processes work for them.
-For other companies like yours, do they handle payroll themselves or outsource it to a payroll service?
+One of the smartest things a new small business owner can do is to get information from others about what processes work for them.
+For other companies like yours, do they handle payroll themselves or use an HR outsourcing service?
 Do they like the arrangement they have currently, or have they ever changed their mind and options?
 While their ways may not necessarily work for you, it can be helpful to get a more experienced perspective.

-- If you really want to make your professional life easier, take the time to plan ahead.
-Consider how you’ll handle retirement contributions, overtime, and vacations for your employees.
+If you really want to make your professional life easier, take the time to plan ahead.
+Consider how you’ll handle retirement contributions, overtime pay, and vacations for your employees.
 While you don’t legally have to offer vacation pay to your people, most businesses do so anyway.
-Happy employees are productive employees.
+Happy employees are productive employees, right?

 Ultimately, you don’t have to be an expert in tax law or have extensive experience in payroll to make sure you’ve checked all the boxes.
-If you feel like you need a little bit of extra help with payroll, or you simply have questions, contact us today.
+If you feel like you need a little bit of extra help with payroll, or you simply have questions, contact The Medical Link today.